When the River Becomes a Cloud / Cuando el río se transforma en nube

 WHAT

-Large-Scale Wall Drawing on Prescott’s Ag Science Building
+Large-Scale wall drawing on Prescott’s Agriculture Science building

 WHO

-Developed in collaboration with first grade students and their teacher Jessica Johnson, and high school art students and their teacher Mark Grimm
+Developed in collaboration with first grade students and their art instructor, Jessica Johnson, and high school art students and their teacher Mark Grimm

-Developed in collaboration with first grade students and their teacher Jessica Johnson, and high school art students and their teacher Mark Grimm
+Developed in collaboration with first grade students and their art instructor, Jessica Johnson, and high school art students and their teacher Mark Grimm

 WHEN

 Over the course of four months, we met weekly with first grade and high school students to develop a design.
-The black and white drawings, made by first-grade students, reference the disparate but connected communities that make up the school: Prescott (town), Prescott (school), Eureka, Vista Hermosa, the apple orchards, and the wheat fields.
+The black and white drawings, made by first-grade students, reference the disparate but connected communities that make up our school: Prescott (town), Prescott (school), Eureka, Vista Hermosa, the apple orchards, and the wheat fields.
 When the first grade students completed the drawings, the high school art class chose images they felt best represented the school’s metaphorical watershed.
 The drawings were then scanned and arranged as a digital design before being projected and traced with permanent paint pens onto the walls of the building.
-This large-scale wall drawing spans three sides of the building.
-The drawing incorporates color blocks from aerial tracings of significant landmarks along the Touchet River, which flows through the school’s campus.
-This large-scale wall drawing spans three sides of the Ag Science building.
+The drawing incorporates color block aerial tracings of significant landmarks along the Touchet River, which flows through the school’s campus.

-This project was developed with support from visiting artists Zoemiel Henderson and Joel Gaytan.
+This project was installed with the support of local artists Zoemiel Henderson and Joel Gaytan.

 Part 3: Collective Weather